Santa Maria Style Tri Tip

 - Wrap the meat tightly with plastic wrap and refrigerate for a day, so the flavors can penetrate the beef.

 - Pat the meat dry with paper towels and season very generously with salt on all sides.
-I usually do at least 1 tsp total.
+I usually do about 2 tsp total.

-- Add enough oil to coat the bottom of a large cast-iron skillet, and heat over medium high heat.
-When the oil shimmers, sear the meat for 2 minutes on the first side, until golden brown.
-Turn the meat over, then sear for 1 minute and transfer to the oven.
+- Add enough tallow or oil to coat the bottom of a large cast-iron skillet, and heat over medium high heat.
+When the fat shimmers, sear the meat for 2 minutes on the first side, until golden brown.
+Turn the meat over, then sear for 1 minute.
+For the most even cooking, transfer the meat to a wire rack, otherwise, simply transfer the entire skillet to the oven.

 - Roast the beef for 35-50 minutes, or until the internal temperature is 125 degrees F.

-- Remove the meat to a rack or board, and let rest for 30 minutes before slicing, so the juices can redistribute.
+- Remove the meat to a rack or board, and let rest for 30 minutes before slicing, loosely tented with foil, so the juices can redistribute.
 Cut into thin slices and enjoy!

 Notes